Moeser/terraform-provider-rightscale/README.md

-* Note this is still very alpha quality.
+* Note this is still very alpha quality.  (and not working)

 How to build and run: